 Planting Trees in the Semi-desert

-Globally, 48 football pitches of forest are lost every minute1 and by 2030 the need for water will be 40 percent larger than the supply of clean water2.
-What makes Better Globe Forestry Ltd. (“BGF”) unique is the way to manage and run a forestry commercially in a semi-desert area.
+Globally, 48 football pitches of forest are lost every minute1, and by 2030 the need for water will be 40 percent larger than the supply of clean water2.
+What makes Better Globe Forestry Ltd. (BGF) unique is the way they manage and run a sustainable and commercial forestry company in semi-arid areas.

-The local population lack both the resources and knowledge to take care of it in a way that makes it usable again.
-They have in most cases already abandoned the land and the result is large dry areas.
-If nothing is done to improve the conditions by, for example, planting trees, eventually all the soil will be flushed or blown away, and all that’s left is the red desert landscape that is so common in places like rural Kenya.
+The local population lacks both the resources and often the knowledge to take care of the land in a way that makes it usable again.
+In most cases, the areas have already been abandoned, resulting in large dry regions.
+If nothing is done to improve the conditions by, for example, planting trees, the topsoil will eventually be flushed away by wind and rain.
+All that is left is the red desert landscape that is so common in places like rural Kenya.

-When the trees are in place and have taken root, they give shade and attract moisture and nutrients in the soil.
-The land becomes more and more fertile every year, and you can see a big difference already after a few years in semi-desert areas.
-It causes wildlife to return, such as mammals, birds, amphibians and insects.
-The local microclimate changes and crops yielding annual harvests can be planted in an agroforestry system in-between the trees.
+When the drought-resistant trees are in place and have taken root, they give shade and attract moisture and nutrients to the soil.
+The land becomes more fertile every year, and you can see a big difference already after a few years in semi-desert areas.
+This process causes wildlife to return, such as mammals, birds, amphibians, and insects.
+The local microclimate changes and food crops can be planted in an agroforestry system in-between the trees.

-Mukau, the most important species for BGF, is planted because of its superior mahogany like wood.
-Our studies have shown that they can be planted all year long, provided that they receive adequate care and irrigation.
+Mukau, the most important species for BGF, is planted because of its superior mahogany type wood.
+Studies have shown that Mukau can be planted all year long, provided that they receive adequate care and irrigation.
 Growth is excellent, with plants up to 3 meters in height, after just one and a half years.

-BGF has planted Neem trees for its oil, which is used in biological pesticides, and it also has medicinal properties.
-BGF has also planted Acacia Senegal, which produces the valuable commodity gum arabic, a stabilizer that has many industrial applications in the food, beverage and printing industry.
-These species are adapted to the local environment, i.e. hot and semi-dry lands, with irregular precipitation.
+BGF has planted Neem trees for its oil, which is used in biological pesticides, and the tree also has medicinal properties.
+BGF has also planted Acacia Senegal, which produces the valuable commodity gum arabic, a stabilizer that has many industrial applications in the food, beverage, and printing industry.
+These species are all adapted to the local environment, i.e., hot and semi-dry lands, with irregular precipitation.
 In particular, Melia volkensii and Acacia senegal are incredibly resistant to drought.

-From 2020 however, BGF will only focus on planting millions of the most well-known medical tree in the world as a cash crop tree.
-The tree in question, Moringa oleifera, usually called Moringa or Drumstick tree, is in Africa even referred to as “Moringa-the miracle tree, that cures 300 diseases”.
+From 2020 however, BGF will only focus on planting millions of the most well-known medicinal trees in the world as a cash crop tree.
+The tree in question, Moringa oleifera, usually called Moringa or Drumstick tree, is in Africa even referred to as “Moringa-the miracle tree that cures 300 diseases”.
 The Moringa trees are part of BGF’s work with contract farmers in Uganda.